Paddling the Wolf River

-Consistent flow, numerous access points, plenty of whitewater, limited development, gorgeous scenery, clean water, and excellent fishing; all these characteristics combine to make the Wolf River an immensely popular recreation destination.
+Consistent flow, numerous access points, rapids, boulder gardens, limited development, gorgeous scenery, more rapids, more boulder gardens ...and excellent fishing; all these characteristics combine to make the Wolf River an immensely popular recreation destination.

-The river runs through the Menominee Indian Reservation below County Highway M, and the National Park Service has designated this area as a Wild and Scenic River.
-The tribe controls access and runs a shuttle service for this section.
+The river runs through the Menominee Indian Reservation below County Highway M (Segment W5), and the National Park Service has designated this area as a Wild and Scenic River.
+The tribe controls access and runs shuttle services for this reach.
 If you have your own watercraft and transportation, you will need to acquire a permit from the tribe in order to use any of the landings in Menominee County.
-There are no canoe campsites along the river, however there are several privately owned and National Forest Service campgrounds in the area.
+Read the Trail Review for Segment W5 for more info.

 The Wisconsin DNR owns much of the land immediately surrounding the Wolf River in Langlade County.
 These state-owned properties have been designated as the "Upper Wolf River State Fishery Area" and have greatly limited development on the riverway.
 Visitors who paddle the river will find a gorgeous, rugged wilderness setting.
 Oftentimes, as you're gliding along, it can be easy to forget that civilization is never far away.

 The Wolf is home to several species of fish including brown, brook and rainbow trout, large and smallmouth bass, panfish, walleye, northern pike and the occasional musky.

 There are no canoe campsites along the river.
 Several local outfitters have campgrounds along with shuttle and guided rafting services.